 Leaders of the new party, named Vox, accuse Prime Minister Mariano Rajoy of being soft on separatist movements and breaking his election promise not to raise taxes.

-It has also cut unemployment benefits and public-sector salaries in an attempt to bring down the deficit which was expected to come in at 6.5 percent of gross domestic product last year, down from 6.8 percent the year before.
+It has also cut unemployment benefits and public-sector salaries in an attempt to bring down the deficit, which was expected to come in at 6.5 percent of gross domestic product last year, down from 6.8 percent the year before.

 A former People’s Party treasurer, Luis Bárcenas, was jailed last year on charges of money laundering and tax fraud.
-He testified that he ran a slush fund for the conservative party, fed by cash donations from businessmen.
+He has testified that he ran a slush fund for the conservative party, fed by cash donations from businessmen.

 Besides the Basque Country, an autonomous region in the north of Spain that has long aspired to independence, support for secession in Catalonia, the country’s richest region, is rising.

 In its manifesto, the new party argues that decentralization, “far from appeasing the nationalists in Catalonia and the Basque Country, has heightened tensions and put Spain on the brink of disintegration.”